deadbok/groenholdt.net/content/Computers/Debian/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch.md

 These instructions will enable lcdproc to display computer status on Debian stretch using a [Digispark microcontroller board](http://digistump.com/wiki/digispark), an [I2c to HD44780 interface](https://tronixlabs.com.au/news/tutorial-serial-i2c-backpack-for-hd44780compatible-lcd-modules-with-arduino/), and a 20x4 HD44780 chracter LCD.

-!{The Digispark microcontroller connected to the HD44780 LCD via the I2C => HD44780 interface, a spare interface is shown at the top left}($LOCALURL/connected.png)
+!{The Digispark microcontroller connected to LCD and the I2C to HDD44780 interface shown at the top left}($LOCALURL/connected.png)

-The Digispark microcontroller connected to the HD44780 LCD via the I2C to HD44780 interface, a spare interface is shown at the top left

 Lcdproc support the HD44780 interface conneted via I2C but uses a pin mapping that is different from the above board.
 However, an [updated driver](https://github.com/wilberforce/lcdproc) exists, allowing cutomising the pin mapping of the I2C to HD44780 interface.
 To use this driver the Debian package has to be rebuild substituting the driver sources.